Moving your application to production: DevOps and Pega Deployment Manager

 You may have a robust DevOps program already established in your company, and may be using tools such as Jenkins or Bamboo.
 Those products may be used with Deployment Manager.
 In addition, Deployment Manager allows you to run deployments of your application updates or other changes with the click of a button, without the need for third-party automation services such as Jenkins or Bamboo.
 As part of near-zero downtime upgrades, fully automated pipelines help to significantly reduce the lead time to deliver value to end users.

-For detailed steps for setting up the operator IDs, see Step 3a: Configuring authentication profiles on the orchestration server and candidate systems in Installing Deployment Manager.
+For detailed steps for setting up the operator IDs, see Step 3a: Configuring authentication profiles on the orchestration server and candidate systems in Installing, upgrading, and configuring Deployment Manager.

-For an overview of the Deployment Manager functionality, please see Understanding Deployment Manager architecture and workflows.
+For an overview of the Deployment Manager functionality, please see Deployment Manager architecture and workflows.